google/WebFundamentals/src/_langs/en/updates/2015-09-01-automating-resource-selection-with-client-hints.markdown

      alt="image thing displayed at 50% of viewport width">
 {% endhighlight %}

-Also, remember this guy above? **With client hints the humble image tag is now DPR-, viewport-, and width-aware without any additional markup.** If you need to add art-direction you can use the `picture` tag, as we illustrated above, but otherwise all of your existing image tags can get an instant image optimization upgrade.
+Also, remember this guy above? **With client hints the humble image tag is now DPR-, viewport-, and width-aware without any additional markup.** If you need to add art-direction you can use the `picture` tag, as we illustrated above, and otherwise all of your existing image tags just became a lot smarter. **Client hints enhance existing `img` and `picture` elements.**

-In short, client hints enhance existing image and picture elements and give you necessary tools to enable automation of image optimization and delivery for your application.

 ### Taking control over resource selection with ServiceWorker